leonardoas10/leaf-cms-laravel/readme.md

 - Add your Facebook, Google, Linkedin Login credentials in the .env file.
 - Generate an app encryption key, Laravel requires you to have an app encryption key. `php artisan key:generate`
 - Migrate the database. `php artisan migrate`

-Plus: For use the app as Admin, create your own admin user with Tinker or database viewer in the table Users, and put 'Admin' as a role.
+- The app as Admin: create your own admin user with Tinker or database viewer in the table Users, and put 'Admin' as a role.
+- Config HomeController.php, put your admin email in the function adminPosts() to retrieve and show first your posts.

 ## Screenshots
 Login.